John Rouse (librarian)

-John Rouse (Rous, Russe) (1574 – 3 April 1652) was an English librarian, second librarian of the Bodleian in Oxford, and a friend of John Milton.
+John Rouse (Rous, Russe) (1574 – 3 April 1652) was an English librarian.
+He was the second librarian of the Bodleian in Oxford, as well as a friend of John Milton.

 Life

-He was born in Somerset, matriculated at Oxford in 1591, and graduated B.A. from Balliol College on 31 January 1599.
+John was born in Somerset, matriculated at Oxford in 1591, and graduated B.A. from Balliol College on 31 January 1599.
 He was elected Fellow of Oriel College in 1600, and received his M.A.
 27 March 1604.

-On 9 May 1620 he was chosen chief librarian of the Bodleian Library, a post he discharged with great vigour and acumen until his death.
-At that time he occupied 'Cambye's lodgings', also written 'Camby's', once a part of St. Frideswide's Priory as a medieval tenement.
+On 9 May 1620, he was chosen chief librarian of the Bodleian Library, a post he discharged with great vigour and acumen until his death.
+At that time, he occupied 'Cambye's lodgings', also written 'Camby's', once a part of St. Frideswide's Priory as a medieval tenement.
 He afterwards sold the property to Pembroke College, as a residence for the master.

-Rouse annotated a collection of Robert Burton's books which were given to the Bodleian Library by testamentary disposition on Burton's death, and two of his inscriptions are cited by Alan H.Nelson as supplying independent confirmation that, for this learned bibliographer, William Shakespeare was identified by a contemporary as the author of Burton's copies of two of Shakespeare's narrative poems.
+Rouse annotated a collection of Robert Burton's books, which were given to the Bodleian Library by testamentary disposition on Burton's death; two of his inscriptions are cited by Alan H.Nelson as supplying independent confirmation that, for this learned bibliographer, William Shakespeare was identified by a contemporary as the author of Burton's copies of two of Shakespeare's narrative poems.
 The inscriptions read.